First of all, I’d just like to say thank you for taking the time to visit my blog, and welcome!

 However, during this time, I decided I wanted to further my education, and study my masters.

 So, that’s where you find me now.
-I’m currently studying MSc Human Nutrition at Copenhagen University, live in the suburb of Norrebrø, and supervise student dinner clubs.
+I’m currently studying MSc Human Nutrition at Copenhagen University, live in the suburb of Christianshavn, and work for the university, supervising student dinner clubs.
 And I couldn’t be happier.

 In July of 2014, I made the conscious decision to transition to a vegan lifestyle, and since then have aimed to implement the principles into my everyday life.
-For around a year, I completely lost my way, but I am well and truly back on track.
-I am a not perfect vegan, and slip ups happen, but I do try my best.
-I am hoping that by sharing recipes and interacting with you guys, that I will stick to this lifestyle, and feel better for it, both mentally and physically.
+For around a year, I completely lost my way, but luckily, found myself again.
+I hope that by sharing recipes and interacting with you guys, that I will inspire you, and help you to nourish and love your body.

 With this blog, I want to share my passion, through recipes and opinions, and I aim to educate with nutritional knowledge.
-I am open to any suggestions and feedback, as I am still quite new to this, and I really look forward to hearing from people!
+I am always open to any suggestions and feedback, and I really look forward to hearing from you!